postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 Logical replication is designed as a pub/sub system, where your production database is the publisher and PostgresML is the subscriber.
 As data in your database changes, it is streamed into PostgresML in milliseconds, which is very similar to how Postgres streaming replication works as well.

 The setup is slightly more involved than Foreign Data Wrappers, and is documented below.
-All queries must be ran as a superuser.
+All queries must be run as a superuser.

 ### WAL